Skip to content

 Step 3

-Pick up prescription for IBS treatment.
+Pick up prescription for IBS treatment, if advised by your doctor.

 We can send prescriptions to any local pharmacy.